ashawkey/torch-ngp/readme.md

-# HashGrid Encoder (WIP)
+# torch-ngp

-A pytorch implementation of the HashGrid Encoder from [instant-ngp](https://github.com/NVlabs/instant-ngp), as described in [_Instant Neural Graphics Primitives with a Multiresolution Hash Encoding_](https://nvlabs.github.io/instant-ngp/assets/mueller2022instant.pdf).
+A pytorch implementation of [instant-ngp](https://github.com/NVlabs/instant-ngp), as described in [_Instant Neural Graphics Primitives with a Multiresolution Hash Encoding_](https://nvlabs.github.io/instant-ngp/assets/mueller2022instant.pdf).

-**Note**: This repo only tries to implement the hash grid encoder for now, and is far from instant (especially for NeRF experiments).
+**Note**: This repo is far from **instant**, and is still a work in progress.
-The major time bottleneck now is the MLP implementation.

 SDF | NeRF
 :---: | :---: